hebcal/hebcal-es6/README.md

 <a name="HDate+getDay"></a>

 ### hDate.getDay() ⇒ <code>number</code>
-Gets the day of the week, using local time.
+Gets the day of the week.
 0=Sunday, 6=Saturday

 **Kind**: instance method of [<code>HDate</code>](#HDate)
 <a name="HDate+greg"></a>